briansmith337/zulip/templates/zerver/help/status-and-availability.md

 typical status might be "in a meeting", "on vacation", or "visiting SF next week".

-Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Zulip, idle, offline, or unavailable.
-If you're not current active, Zulip also lets your teammates know when you were last active.
+Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Axxess, idle, offline, or unavailable.
+If you're not current active, Axxess also lets your teammates know when you were last active.

 ## Set a status